 Mortgage Q&A: “What is home equity?”

-You’ve probably heard the phrase “home equity” thrown around, likely during a fast-paced radio or TV commercial urging you to pull the equity out of your home.
+You’ve probably heard the phrase “home equity” get thrown around, likely during a fast-paced radio or TV commercial urging you to pull the equity out of your home NOW!

 So what the heck is it, and why do mortgage lenders keep bringing it up?
 It must be important, right?

-Home Equity = Your Property Value Minus Loan Balance(s)
+How to Calculate Home Equity: Your Property Value Minus Loan Balance(s)

 It’s actually pretty easy to figure out how much equity you’ve got in your home, as long as you know what your home is worth.
 But that’s often the sticking point.

 A home value estimator like Zillow’s Zestimate or the Redfin Estimate, or your own personal opinion, might not align with what the bank or lender feels your home is worth.

 Let’s look at a quick home equity example: